 Information about requirements for the comprehensive examination and thesis is in the section "Academic Regulations and Procedures."

-M.A. degree program in education: biology teacher (7-12) HEGIS code 0401.01; SED program code 26742

-Based on the required background in science, this program develops the student's knowledge of biology.
-Courses from the Department of Biology and the School of Education are required.
+M.A. degree program in education: biology teacher (7-12) HEGIS code 0401.01; SED program code 26742 Based on the required background in science, this program develops the student's knowledge of biology.
+Courses from the Department of Biology and the School of Department of Secondary Education are required.
 In the Department of Biology, courses are chosen from the offerings described for the master of arts, biology program.
-In the Department of Education, coursework is chosen from the following areas of study: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; and methods of teaching biology in grades 7-12.
+In the Department of Secondary Education, coursework is chosen from the following areas of study: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; and methods of teaching biology in grades 7-12.
 Also included are fieldwork and student teaching of biology.
 The program prepares students to teach biology and related sciences in secondary schools.
-Courses required by the School of Education vary depending on the entry qualifications of students.
-All students should consult with the School of Education for the current requirements.
+Courses required for the degree vary depending on the entry qualifications of students.
+All students should consult the Head of the program in adolescence science education for the current requirements.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
-All students should consult with the School of Education for the current requirements.

-Applicants must offer adequate preparation in the following, with an average grade of B or higher in biology courses: general biology; general physics; an advanced course in botany, zoology, general physiology, and genetics; and two terms of organic chemistry.
+All students should consult with the Head of the program in adolescence science education for the current requirements. \\\\\ Matriculation requirements \\\\\ Applicants must offer adequate preparation in the following, with an average grade of B or higher in biology courses: general biology; general physics; an advanced course in botany, zoology, general physiology, and genetics; and two terms of organic chemistry.
+Applicants must also offer (a) or (b) or (c):